 Poetry in the Crossing (13 October, 2021)

-I’m delighted to be reading at Dan Simpson’s farewell appearance as poet-in-residence at St Albans Cathedral.
-It’s on Wednesday 13 October from 8.00-9.00 pm and details of the event are here.
+I was delighted to read with Dan Simpson and three other poets at his farewell appearance as poet-in-residence at St Albans Cathedral on Wednesday 13 October.
+Details of the event are here.

 Open-mic Readings (June-August, 2021)